codaptai/codapt-template-tsr/.codapt/docs/global.md

 ⁠Use your own judgment and taste when the design direction is ambiguous.
 Aim for quality on par with great well-known products.
 Follow atomic design principles (small, reusable components).

 At runtime, there will be an auto-generated `routeTree.gen.ts`.
 You can assume that this will be generated correctly; feel free to import from it.

+Our app runs in a managed runtime environment, which automatically runs scripts like `.codapt/scripts/run`.
+These scripts most likely do not need to be modified.